run2bizdocs/docs/en-us/docs/4biz-helium/additional-features/racer-4biz-app/my-tickets-filters.md

-Title: Filtros - meus tickets
+Title: Filters - my tickets
-Description: Iremos apresentar os filtros existentes no aplicativo para a tela de "Meus Tickets".
+Description: We will show the available filters for the "my tickets" screen on the app.

 # Filters - My tickets